ishmamt/Flask-Blog/README.md

 ```
 conda create --name env_name python=[python version]  // 3.6 and over
 ```
 **"env_name"** should contain the name of the environment.
-Then install all the packadges from the requirements.
+Then install all the packadges from the <a href="https://github.com/ishmamt/Flask-Blog/blob/master/requirements.txt">requirements</a>.
 ```
 pip install -r requirements.txt
 ```